-Mathematics 2260H - Geometry I: Euclidean geometry

-TRENT UNIVERSITY, Fall 2018

-Assignment #1 Not Plain Planes Due on Friday, 14 September.
+Mathematics 2260H - Geometry I: Euclidean geometry TRENT UNIVERSITY, Fall 2018 Solutions to Assignment #1 Not Plain Planes

 Let F = GF(3) be the field with three elements.
 That is, F is the algebraic structure whose elements are $\{0, 1, 2\}$, and which has two operations, addition and multiplication, which are done modulo 3.
 To be totally explicit, these operations are given by the following tables: